Santander Cycles: History

-The scheme has continued to expand in recent years—to the Queen Elizabeth Olympic Park in January 2016, and Brixton in February 2018.
-The scheme now spreads across 40 square miles (100 square kilometres) of London—the largest cycle hire scheme in Europe—with over 12,000 bikes and 800 stations.
+The scheme has continued to expand in recent years, to the Queen Elizabeth Olympic Park in January 2016, and Brixton in February 2018.
+The scheme now spreads across 40 sqmi of London with more than 12,000 bikes and 800 stations.
+Vélib', the public bicycle hire scheme in Paris, is much larger with 20,000 bikes and 1,400 stations spread across 450 km².

-On the 6th of October 2022, Transport for London significantly expanded the cycle scheme with the addition of 500 new docked e-bikes.
+In October 2022, TfL expanded the cycle scheme with the addition of 500 new docked e-bikes.

 Operation

-Regular users of the scheme can register on the TfL website and buy access for 24 hours or one year.
-Users are then posted a key to operate the docking stations; keys cost £3, and up to four can be registered under a single account.
+Regular users of the scheme can register on the TfL website for ad hoc use (pay by journey), one month unlimited use (recurring subscription), or one year unlimited use.
+Registered users can undock the bike using an app, or can buy a key (£3) to operate the docking stations (up to four keys can be registered under a single account).
 The key allows a cycle to be released from the docking station.

-On 3 December 2010 the scheme was extended to casual users who are not members of the scheme but hold major payment cards.
+On 3 December 2010, the scheme was extended to casual users who are not members of the scheme but hold major payment cards.
 The cost is the same to members and casual users, except that casual use for one year is not available.
 A credit or debit card can be used in a docking station to release a bicycle.

-Usage charges are charged at £1.65 per every 30 minutes or part thereof.
+Usage charges are charged at £1.65 per every 30 minutes or part thereof, registered members that have a subscription can have unlimited rides of up to 60 minutes during their subscription period, then £1.65 per additional 30 minutes or part thereof.

+Since 2022, electrically assisted bikes (e-bikes) have also been available.
+These are only available to registered users (unlocked via the app or a key), for £3.30 per journey up to 30 minutes (subscribers pay a £1 supplement per journey up to 60 minutes).
+All users pay £3.30 per additional 30 minutes.